SuryaSriramD/EV-Charger-Usage/README.md

 ## Acknowledgments

-- Google Maps Platform for mapping services
+- React Native Maps and Expo Location Platforms for mapping services
 - Expo team for the development framework
 - React Native community for the amazing tools and libraries